ajv-validator/ajv/README.md

 - `uniqueItems` - properties `i` and `j` (indices of duplicate items).
 - `enum` - property `allowedValues` pointing to the array of values (the schema of the keyword).
 - `$ref` - property `ref` with the referenced schema URI.
+- `oneOf` - property `passingSchemas` (array of indices of passing schemas, null if no schema passes).
 - custom keywords (in case keyword definition doesn't create errors) - property `keyword` (the keyword name).